-Within the reporting period, land preparation in the approved Gunlake Extension Project pit and overburden areas commenced.
-The majority of the vegetation cleared for this purpose during the reporting period was pasture, which was stripped and retained in the topsoil and stockpiled adjacent to the overburden emplacement area for future use.
+Within the reporting period, land preparation in the approved Gunlake Extension Project pit and overburden areas continued.
+The majority of the vegetation cleared for this purpose during the reporting period was pasture, which was stripped and retained in the topsoil and stockpiled adjacent to the western overburden emplacement area for future use.
 Following soil stripping activities, overburden was removed progressively from the quarry pit area prior to blasting and subsequent resource extraction.
-Overburden emplacement commenced in the new emplacement area to the northwest of the quarry following soil stripping.
+Overburden emplacement continued in the western emplacement area.